vishvAsa/vedAH/meta/articles/keith/APPENDIX/F_CREMATION_AND_BURIAL.md

 ⚫ Cumont (Théologie solaire, pp. 3 ff.) has induced Fowler (pp. 56 f.) to believe sun worship an invention of astrono- mers, and to disbelieve the evidence of Varro, L.L. v.
 68, 74, and the existence of Sol Indiges.
 The effort of L. Malten (Arch.
 Jahrb. xxvii (1912), 232 ff.) to prove Hephaistos Lycian, not Greek, is clearly unconvincing.

 i.
-140. Cf. C. Clemen, Die griechischen und lateinischen Nachrichten über die per- sische Religion, pp. 201 ff.
+140. Cf. C. Clemen, Die griechischen und lateinischen Nachrichten ūber die per- sische Religion, pp. 201 ff.

 Cremation and Burial